microsoft/HealthBotContainerSample/README.md

 A simple web page to hand off users to the Microsoft Health bot

-## A. Deploy the Web Chat Client Application on *Azure App.
-Service*
+## A. Deploy the Web Chat Client Application on *Azure App Service*

 1. Deploy the website